 Avg. consumer rating = 94/100

-Ranked as our best upright for 2016 and our 2nd best vacuum for dealing with pet hair, the Shark Rotator NV752 Powered Lift-Away TruePet Vacuum delivers solid performance and is popular with consumers.
+Ranked as our best upright for 2019 and one of our best vacuums for dealing with pet hair, the Shark Rotator NV752 Powered Lift-Away TruePet Vacuum delivers solid performance and is popular with consumers.
 Owners give it consistently high ratings, and cite its powerful suction, 3-in-1 capabilities, and easy maneuverability as reasons.
 It also comes standard with a host of useful attachments and tools.
 However, like almost any vacuum the NV752 is not quite perfect and there are some issues.

 |Best for...||Hard Floors & Low to High Pile Carpet|

 |Pet Hair Features||Yes|

 We found over 470 consumer ratings for the NV752 and they are remarkably consistent.
 At each retail outlet we saw scores averaging 4.7 stars out of 5 (or 94 out of 100).
 This is an excellent score and the lack of variance from source to source is also encouraging.
 You can compare the NV752 scores with that of other uprights in our upright vacuum ratings table.